John Dement

 John Dement (26 April 1804 – 16 January 1883) was an American politician and militia commander from the U.S. state of Illinois.

 Born in Tennessee, he migrated with his family to Illinois when he was in his early teens.
 His first political office was as county sheriff and he later served multiple terms in the Illinois House of Representatives.
-Dement held the federal Receiver of Public Moneys post with U.S. Government Land Office under five different presidential administrations.
+Dement held the federal Receiver of Public Moneys post with the United States General Land Office under five different presidential administrations.
 During the 1832 Black Hawk War, Dement commanded a battalion in combat at the Second Battle of Kellogg's Grove.
 Sauk war chief Black Hawk later commented on the valor displayed by Dement during the battle.
 Dement died in 1883 at his home in Dixon, Illinois.

 Early life

 John Dement was born in Gallatin, Sumner County, Tennessee on April 26, 1804.
 His parents, David and Dorcas Dement (née Willis) moved to Illinois in 1817 and he moved with them; the family settled on a farm in Franklin County.